kyxap1/starred/README.md

 ## Go

+- [srclib](https://github.com/sourcegraph/srclib) - srclib is a polyglot code analysis library, built for hackability.
+It consists of language analysis toolchains (currently for Go and Java, with Python, JavaScript, and Ruby in beta) with a common output format, and a CLI tool for running the analysis.
 - [s3cli](https://github.com/pivotal-golang/s3cli) - Go CLI for S3
 - [stretcher](https://github.com/fujiwara/stretcher) - Deployment tool with consul/serf event notification.
 - [go-nitro](https://github.com/chiradeep/go-nitro) - An experimental Golang client to the Citrix NetScaler API